Keiko Matsui: Biography

 Keiko Matsui was born in Tokyo, Japan.
-Her mother, Emiko, took her to her first piano lesson in the June following her fifth birthday.
-Japanese tradition holds that a child who is introduced to lessons at this time will continue in those studies for a long time.
+Her mother, Emiko, took her to her first piano lesson in the June following her sixth birthday.
+Japanese tradition holds that a child who is introduced to something at this time will continue in those studies for a long time.
 The tradition held true for Matsui, who studied piano throughout her school years.
 Though her early training focused on classical music, in junior high school she developed an interest in jazz and began composing her own music.

 She studied children's culture at Japan Women's University (日本女子大学, nihon joshidaigaku), then studied at the Yamaha Music Foundation.
 She started the band Cosmos, which recorded four albums.
 She recorded her debut solo album, A Drop of Water (Passport, 1987), with her husband Kazu Matsui.
 She signed with MCA and released the albums No Borders and Under Northern Lights.
 In 1992 she signed with White Cat.
 Sapphire (1995) reached No. 1 on the Billboard magazine Contemporary Jazz chart.

 She produced her album The Road (Shanachie, 2011) and recorded it with Richard Bona, Vinnie Colaiuta, Jackiem Joyner, and Kirk Whalum.
 She worked with Bob James on an album during the same year.
 Her album Soul Quest (2013) reached No. 6 on the jazz chart.